Friday, February 24, 2006 | On this day:

 This ones for you, Crackers.

-"Your karma check for today: There once was a user that whined his existing OS was so blind, he'd do better to pirate an OS that ran great but found his hardware declined.
+The poem's existence was reported online by the OSx86 Project, a site dedicated to all things technical related to OS X on the Intel platform.
+Apple recently started shipping desktop computers and notebooks with Intel Corp.'s processors.
+The poem reads: "Your karma check for today: There once was a user that whined his existing OS was so blind, he'd do better to pirate an OS that ran great but found his hardware declined.
 Please don't steal Mac OS!
 Really, that's way uncool.
-(C) Apple Computer Inc."
+(C) Apple Computer Inc." Apple confirmed that the poem was embedded in the OS by developers.

 Thursday, February 09, 2006 | On this day: